Cornwall Fire and Rescue Service employs 700* people. The service is run by Cornwall Council.

 - Non-uniformed and non-operational – our essential support team

-We use a combination of full and part-time staff and on-call firefighters who carry out firefighting duties in addition to their usual employment.
+We use a combination of full and part-time staff and on-call firefighters.
+On-call firefighters carry out firefighting duties in addition to their usual employment.

 We currently have :